Skip Ribbon Commands

 Program objective

 Metro Vancouver’s Collaborative Engagement Program aims to advance diversity, equity, and inclusion in our public engagement processes.
 This is achieved by collaborating with and hearing from people who otherwise may not be aware of or have access to opportunities to provide input.
 Metro Vancouver recognizes the need to adapt its engagement process to hear from diverse people with different life experiences who are impacted by Metro Vancouver’s solid waste policies, programs, and services.
-This includes organizations that support underrepresented or equity-denied communities, youth, seniors, urban Indigenous people, and environmental groups.
+This includes organizations that support underrepresented or equity-denied communities, youth, seniors, Indigenous people, and environmental groups.

 Nearly 20 not-for-profit organizations have participated in the program so far and have helped shape the draft solid waste management plan update.
 Watch the videos below to learn more: